qeda/qeda/README.md

 Attention
 =========

-The project is under active development.
-Not recommended for use.
+**The project is under active development.
+Not recommended for use yet.**

 Examples
 ========

-Examples below are written on CoffeeScript but one can use JavaScript.
+Example below is written on CoffeeScript but one can use vanilla JavaScript.

 Generating KiCad library
 ------------------------